—

 He asked if there was a splitter… I didn’t remember one and the jack and cables were all behind my board game collection… we traced the cables and started pulling games off the shelf… he was pulling the cable at the modem end but the wall end wasn’t even twitching – there was something in between… sure enough… we got enough games out of the way and he could feel it and eventually get to it… there WAS a splitter… one that the last Spectrum tech had put in for some reason and only capped one side so it was leaking signal like crazy… Lewis told me that, after Spectrum’s recent upgrades, these were all supposed to be removed!!
 They don’t use them anymore!!
 That ‘recent upgrade’ was right before my other modem started dropping… it all makes sense now… with the splitter removed, my router quickly connected and all was once again right with the world… I thanked him for his patience and persistence and for coming out on a holiday.

-Before I went to bed, I decided to print my redesigned game insert for Tsuro of the Seas… with the blocks I’d printed now attached to the dragons, they fit nicely in the area I had designed for them BUT they had to be standing up in which case the box lid didn’t fit… laying down, I could only get 6 in that space… and the 8 ships lacked a 1/16th of an inch of fitting… I took the opportunity to work in Tinkercad again (before moving to more serious CAD software) and had everything resized and rearranged to accommodate the 10 blocks laying down and fit the ships… I also learned that I should adjust the infill setting when printing larger items… this adjusts the amount of filament used for creating the solid parts… I checked everything, knocked the infill down to about half of the original setting and let her rip!!
+Remember my 1/2 pound game box insert that didn’t quite workout??
+Before I went to bed, I decided to print my redesigned game insert for Tsuro of the Seas with whatever filament I had the most of… with the blocks I’d printed now attached to the dragons (Elmer’s plastic / crafting gel glue), they sort of fit nicely in the area I had designed for them BUT they had to be standing up in which case the box lid didn’t fit… laying down, I could only get 6 in that space… and the 8 ships lacked a 1/16th of an inch of fitting… I took the opportunity to work in Tinkercad again (before moving to more serious CAD software) and had everything resized and rearranged to accommodate the 10 blocks laying down and fit the ships… I also learned that I should adjust the ‘infill’ setting when printing larger items… this adjusts the amount of filament used for creating the solid parts… I checked everything, knocked the infill down to about half of the original setting and let her rip!!

-April 6… I jumped out of bed to get ready for work but excited to see how version 10 (my second printed version) of the insert came out… it was perfect… well, almost… the only issue I had was the slots for the ships… the ships not fit in the slots BUT the slots were less than an 1/8th of an inch too shallow leaving the tiny flags atop the masts sticking above the rest of the insert which means, when the board is inserted, it would crush them all… 🙁 I considered trying to use a Dremel to lower the bottoms but I was certain I’d make a mess of that… then late last night it occurred to me that drilling a hole as to allow the ship to be placed in the slot upside down might do the trick… that’s the plan for tomorrow night… tonight I had a special game night to attend…
+April 6… I jumped out of bed to get ready for work but excited to see how version 10 (my second printed version) of the insert came out… it was perfect… well, almost… the only issue I had was, once again, the slots for the ships… the ships DID now fit in the slots BUT the slots were a hair too shallow leaving the tiny flags atop the masts sticking above the rest of the insert which means, when the board is inserted, it would crush them all… π I considered trying to use a Dremel to lower the bottoms but I was certain I’d make a mess of that… then late last night it occurred to me that drilling a hole as to allow the ship to be placed in the slot upside down might do the trick… that’s the plan for tomorrow night… tonight I had a special game night to attend…

 A good friend reached out to me a few years ago and asked me to be the co-executor of his will… we’ve been playing games together occasionally but tonight person from out of state working on this with me would be there so we could finally meet in person… I was told to pack some games and became both nervous and excited at the prospect of the meeting and selecting games having been told only that they ‘play games’…